limaia25/DTIFreeSuferFSL/README.md

 5. <b> DTI fit</b> DTI computing was processed using DTI_Fit

 ### Output Files
-All files will be on directory: `studyDirectory/DTIfsl`
+All files will be on directory: `studyDirectory/DTIfsl`.
+For each subject directory:
-* <subject>base.nii.gz
+* {subject}base.nii.gz
-* <subject>base_brain_mask.nii.gz
+* {subject}base_brain_mask.nii.gz
-* <subject>.bval
+* {subject}.bval
-* <subject>.bvec
+* {subject}.bvec
-* <subject>dti.nii.gz
+* {subject}dti.nii.gz
-* <subject>ecDWI.nii.gz
+* {subject}ecDWI.nii.gz

 ## 2. FreeSurfer
 On this process, all files resulting from FreeSurfer processing are co-registrated on DTI space.
+All the files resulting from FreeSurfer processing are flipped to FSL orientation.
 Using fsl5.0-flirt, the brain.mgz are co-registrated on the same space as base_DTI and the transformed file is used for the following steps.
+1.Co-registration of wmparc and aparc_aseg on

 ### Output Files
-All Files of this processing will be on directory: `DTIfslFreeSurfer`
+All Files of this processing will be on directory: `DTIfslFreeSurfer` For each subjec:
+* brain_anat_orig.nii.gz  - Converted file resulted from brain.mgz [FreeSurfer processing]
+* brain_anat.nii.gz - Flipped image to fsl orientation
+* anatorig2anat.mat and anat2anatorig.dat - Calculate original anatomical to flipped anatomical
+* base_brain.flt.nii.gz - using flirt tool, output resulted from registration of <subject>base.nii.gz on brain_anat(reference).
+* diff2anat.flt.mat - transformation file from registration
+* anat2diff.flt.mat - reversed transformation file
+* aparc+aseg.nii.gz  - Converted file resulted from aparc+aseg.mgz [FreeSurfer processing]
+* aparc+aseg_mask.nii.gz - binarization of aparc+aseg file (used for masking) and flipped for fsl
+* aparc+aseg.flt.nii.gz -using flirt tool, output resulted from registration of aparc+aseg.nii.gz on <subject>lowb image(reference) and using the anat2diff transforming file.
+* wmparc.nii.gz  - Converted file resulted from wmparc.mgz [FreeSurfer processing]
+* wmparc_mask.nii.gz - binarization of wmparc file (used for masking) and flipped for fsl
+* wmparc.flt.nii.gz -using flirt tool, output resulted from registration of wmparc.nii.gz on <subject>lowb image(reference) and using the anat2diff transforming file.

+##Computing metrics/stats of strutures
+On this process, we choose the labels numbers of the strutures of each file.
+Some strutures are the sum of number of labels, some strutures are only the labels it self.
+The image are segmented into label files, using `fslmaths -thr -uthr` If the struture have more than one label numbers, the estructure resulting is the "sum" of the labels, using `fslmaths -add`.
+The stats (FA,MD and AD) are resulted from `fsl5.0-fslstats -V -m`

+### Output Files
+* {strutureName}.nii.gz
-* m
+* file with:
-* n
+   * FA name

-1. m
-2. v

-##DTI